OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 ### Angular V1 Object Guidelines
 AngularJS has many different object types — here are the following types the OpenLMIS-UI primarily uses.
 If there is a need for object types not documented, please refer to the John Papa Angular V1 styleguide.

+### Replaced Values
+@@ should set own default values

 #### Constants
 Constants are Javascript variables that won't change but need to be resued between multiple objects within an Angular module.
 Using constants is important because it becomes possible to track an objects dependencies, rather than use variables set on the global scope.

 It's also [useful to wrap 3rd party objects and libraries](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#vendor-globals) (like jQuery or bootbox) as an Angular constant.
 This is useful because the dependency is declared on the object.
 Another useful feature is that if the library or object isn't included, Angualr will throw a single verbose error message.

+*Add rule about when its ok to add a group of constants -- if a grouping of values, use a plural name*

 *Conventions:*
 * All constant variable names should be upper case and use underscores instead of spaces (ie VARIABLE_NAME)